-As part of Blitzed: Liverpool Lives we are gathering people’s first-hand experiences of the Blitz to include in the exhibition.
+As part of the Blitzed: Liverpool Lives exhibition we are gathering people’s first-hand experiences of the Blitz to include in the exhibition.

 Valerie Williams Nimmo contacted me with information about her family’s experiences in Mossley Hill, south Liverpool.
 She also very kindly donated a wartime special constabulary warrant card, a civil defence photograph, and photographs of her brother, well-known Liverpool actor Derek Nimmo in one of his first acting roles at Booker Avenue Junior School!

 The following text has been added to the exhibition –